Heat

 Riviera.
 Somewhere— perhaps on the Duke of Westminster's

-point on, a brown look was standard among the white and
+on, a brown look was standard among the white and fashionable.

 It

-Coco, tossed off her hat and blissfully bared her body
+tossed off her hat and blissfully bared her body to the Ultraviolet.

-California was the nexus of the tanning community where
+and ’60s, Southern California was the nexus of the tanning

-the word was: "Nothing flatters you like a tan."
+community where the word was: "Nothing flatters you like

 Then

-atmosphere was disappearing at a rapid rate.
-Scientists
+was disappearing at a rapid rate.
+Scientists said that depletion

 Since